edwilson543/llm-cli/README.md

 # Vendor agnostic LLM CLI

 ## Features:
+- CLI commands to:
-- Ask a range of LLMs a question via the command line and stream the response
+  - Ask a single question to one or more LLM and stream the response
+  - Have a multi-turn conversation
-- Have the LLM assume a custom persona, for example Gandalf
+- Have the model assume a custom persona, for example Gandalf

 https://github.com/user-attachments/assets/b56e9b90-0f71-4f92-85dc-caa7b971020a

-- Have a conversation with a range of LLMs, again, optionally with a custom persona

 https://github.com/user-attachments/assets/5ccd327b-bb7f-4b6d-9fa6-0a5936c00627